Sunday, October 13, 2024

 Other Supplies Used:

-Other tools: paper trimmer, scissors, score board
+Other tools: paper trimmer, scissors, score board, bone folder, sewing notions

-Tuesday, February 13, 2024
+Friday, September 13, 2024

-Really Reasonable Ribbon Blog Hop - February 2024
+Really Reasonable Ribbon Blog Hop - September 2024

 You should be coming to my blog from Ginny's Blog.
 After visiting me hop on to Kathy's Blog next!
 (The full blog list is at the end of the post.)